GuitarML/SmartGuitarPedal/README.md

 Checkout the tutorial on [YouTube](https://youtu.be/HrNf6DNRUdU) for creating your own models for the SmartPedal.

-See video demo on [YouTube](https://www.youtube.com/watch?v=8GAr6qQAlxY), along with a sound comparison [video](https://youtu.be/xEOFz3UcDyA) between the TS9 Tubescreamer and a deep learning model using the SmartGuitarPedal.

 This plugin uses a WaveNet model to recreate the sound of real world hardware, such as a TS9 Tubescreamer or Blues Jr amp.
 Drive and Level are used for simple ways to control the sound.
 The WaveNet model is effective at emulating distortion style effects or tube amplifiers.